exhlim/Gmail-Clone-with-new-sorting-feature/README.md

 ## Motivation ##

-Main motivation for this project revolves around trying to sort emails before their being read, based on its content.
-Decided on using Gmail as a reference and to challenge myself with Gmails RESTful API's.
+Main motivation for this project revolves around trying to sort emails before their being read, based on the keywords present in the email itself.
+The overall UI is primarily focused on lowering the barrier of entry when sorting your emails.
+I have decided on using Gmail as a reference and to challenge myself with Gmail's RESTful API's.

 ## What is Crux? ##

 Crux is the name of the feature implemented in this project to sort emails.
 It primarily uses keywords which the user defines to help sort emails into their respective tabs.
 Keywords are matched with the contents of the emails and when a match is found, those emails will be rendered under that specific tab.

+One key difference between CRUX and Gmail's keyword sorting is that the Gmail feature requires **all** of the defined keywords to be present in the email itself.
+On the other hand, CRUX works around that and if the email itself contains any one of the keywords, the email will be sorted into the assigned tab.

 Keywords can be defined on the left side bar of the mail main page, separated by a new line.
 Example (You are working on a project called Swift and want all emails pertaining to this project to be under this tab):